 To maintain an assistantship and/or tuition waiver, a student must demonstrate satisfactory progress towards completion of the degree.
-This should be interpreted to mean the avoidance of academic probation and other conditions that could reasonably be interpreted to constitute poor academic performance, such as dropping courses to avoid receiving low grades, or failure to successfully defend a thesis or creative component proposal after the second semester in residence.
+This means avoidance of academic probation and other conditions that indicated poor academic performance, such as dropping courses to avoid receiving low grades, or failure to successfully defend a thesis or creative component proposal after the second semester in residence.
 Assistantship retention is also dependent upon the satisfactory performance of assistantship duties.

 All M.S. students must have a committee-approved proposal prior to enrollment for the fourth semester.
 Failure to do so can result in loss of assistantship.
-Ph.D. students must have a committee-approved proposal prior to their admission to candidacy.
+Ph.D. students must have a committee-approved for admission to candidacy.
 Exceptions must be specifically authorized by the student's research committee.